 Both works of art and artistic processes (productions) belong to the realm of art.
-By catering to the process, products may abound in time, if fairly welcomed.
-By giving lots of attention to just one kind of product, or to no products at all, the art production process may suffer and even dry out.
+By catering to the processing, products may abound in time if fairly welcomed.
+But by giving lots of attention to just one kind of product, or to no products at all, the art production process may suffer and even dry out.
 To keep the flame of letting art express emotions throughout one's life, or keep that flame aglow longer, one is to cater to the process mainly, and be aware of the traps involved.
 This said, art contains goals beyond pure creativity and self-expression, the "creation" of something - and may encompass such as purposeful, creative interpretations and poise, beauty, patterns, also, to name a few of the options.

 Storytelling is a form of art, and painting another.
 Symbolic meanings may go into the presentations.